thatjpk/guaran-tee/README.md

 determine if the write to the file was successsul, but can it determine if, in the case of process substitution, the other command got the data into a file?

+Ensuring data makes it to a successful write may also introduce extra latency or impact throughput between stdin and stdout.
+Maybe that's okay?

 ## TODOs

  - Figure out if this is actually a good idea or not.